For Seattle’s park concierges, ‘negative behavior,’ giving directions and staying safe all part of the job

 The Pioneer Square park tends to draw people without permanent homes because it is a short walk from a number of homeless shelters.

-Scott is 52, was was born in Mexico, Missouri, where he worked in a metal casting company, served eight years in the Army, and has held jobs that have included managing case workers for sex offenders and arsonists.
+Scott is 52, was born in Mexico, Missouri, where he worked in a metal casting company, served eight years in the Army, and has held jobs that have included managing case workers for sex offenders and arsonists.

 He did the latter high-stress work for five years and then decided, “I had to get away from there.”